statbiscuit/mini_games/matching/README.md

 ## Notes

-If you want to change the content of the matching squares modify the `conten:` pseudo element of the `math-...` class pairs in `maths.css`.
+If you want to change the content of the matching squares modify the `content:` pseudo element of the `math-...` class pairs in `maths.css`.

 The base code is modified from [Matching Tile Game: Paul Grant, CodePen](https://codepen.io/pgrantmartello/pen/WOBYqW)